About

 Using multiple exposure photography Jacqueline recreates the essence of the vistas she visits with the goal to provide a sense of place through tiny details and spirited colours.
 Her abstract nature imagery is a purist’s pleasure, Jacqueline develops all her illusions without the aid of editing software, instead, layering images in-camera using her camera settings.

 " Life can be tough, I want to surround people with visual warmth and love through vivid colours and textures.
-My prints help to remove people from the rabbit hole of their own mind, to relieve some of the stress and allow them to dream for a moment. “
+My prints help to remove people from the rabbit hole of their mind, to relieve some of the stress and allow them to dream for a moment. “

 Photography for Jacqueline is an empowering process.
-Relishing the solitude of the great outdoors her technique transcends to addiction and she can be seen walking back and forth between subject matter, turning her camera this way and that, until the revelation of a perfect combination arrives.
+Relishing the solitude of the great outdoors her technique transcends to addiction, and she can be seen walking back and forth between subject matter, turning her camera this way and that, until the revelation of a perfect combination arrives.
 In the studio Jacqueline will print thumbnails to display and commune with until satisfied a piece is truly colour correct with her vision.

 “ Colour and therapy perform hand in hand, I’m very particular with my colour rendering, often to the frustration of others [laughs].
 It’s important for collectors to feel the emotions connected with colour. “

-Her whimsical photographs began their journey adorning her own walls, with little money and a head full of disturbance she sought unconventional methods of relief.
+Her whimsical photographs began their journey adorning her own walls, with little money and a head full of tension she sought unconventional methods of relief.
 Her tiny images proved to be the key to much needed space in her mind.

 A lifelong love for a multitude of creative arts saw Jacqueline hone her skills with Ultimo TAFE, University of Sydney, FBI Fashion College, NIDA and Canon Collective.